dhewm/dhewm.github.io/index.md

 * [Real Gibs](https://www.moddb.com/games/doom-iii/addons/real-gibs-v106-for-dhewm3-32-bit)
     - Note: The page says it only works with the 32bit version of dhewm3, but that refers to the realgibs.dll **they** ship.
       Use their gamedata with the .dll/.so provided here (or build the lib yourself)
-* [Blood Mod](https://www.moddb.com/mods/blood-mod/downloads/blood-mod-v18) has been updated to v1.8
+* [Blood Mod](https://www.moddb.com/mods/blood-mod) has been updated to v1.8 and now also supports Resurrection Of Evil
 * All mods (except for LibreCoop) got updated with gamecode changes from dhewm3 1.5.5

 **Changes since 1.5.4:**